geoffwhittington/meshtastic-matrix-relay/README.md

 # Install using pipx for isolated installation (recommended)
 pipx install mmrelay

-# Generate a sample configuration file
+# Generate a sample configuration file & then edit it
 mmrelay --generate-config

-# Start the relay (optionally without --install-service to run manually)
+# Start the relay (without --install-service to run manually)
 mmrelay --install-service
 ```